-But rather than pay attention to the tests that are / are not valid (depending who you believe) I thought I would ignorantly pontificate in the total absence of any study to back me up.
+But rather than pay attention to the tests that are/are not valid (depending on who you believe) I thought I would ignorantly pontificate in the total absence of any study to back me up.
 All I’ve got is a pair of logical theories on this, so take this for what it’s worth.

 by adria.richards Theory 1 – Prominence / Likelihood to Drive Traffic.